endymion1818/team-documentation/sitehealthchecklist.md

 ### 1. Is this page mobile friendly?

-We checked your site with the following tool: https://search.google.com/search-console/mobile-friendly
+We checked your site with the Google Mobile Friendly tool.
 Congratulations, your site is mobile friendly!

+- Text is big enough
+- Elements large enough to click
+- Viewport is set

 ### 2. Goal Completion